-The increase of \$18.1 million when comparing the first quarters of fiscal years 2006 and 2005 was due primarily to approximately \$14.6 million of increased marketing and promotion costs related to product launches, trade shows and branding, approximately \$2.5 million of higher employee costs as well as costs related to a customer information and customer support software project.
+The increase of \$29.0 million when comparing the second quarters of fiscal 2006 and 2005 was due primarily to approximately \$16.7 million of increased marketing and promotion costs related to product launches, trade shows and branding, approximately \$6.7 million of higher employee-related costs as well as costs related to a customer information and customer support software project.
+Marketing and sales expenses increased by 22% during the first half of fiscal 2006, as compared to the first half of fiscal 2005, due primarily to approximately \$31.4 million of increased marketing and promotion costs related to product launches, trade shows and branding, approximately \$9.2 million of higher employee-related costs as well as costs related to a customer information and customer support software project.